Selling your art and crafts online has never been easier. Once upon a time, you would have had to build your own website. But not anymore!

 3. Choose Your Etsy Shop Preferences

-Once you’re done with the setup, you must customize your settings for how you want your shop to function.
+Once you’re done with the setup, you must customize your settings for how you want your shop to function and what you want your homepage to look.
 In addition to entering the information regarding the shop language, shop country, shop currency, you will also need to fill in the following:

 The Name of Your Shop: Before you can begin selling, you need to name your shop.
 Choose a name that is less than 20 characters long and doesn’t contain any spaces or characters that aren’t letters and numbers.